Dhanakesavan/Makaia/README.md

 	1) tests.selenium
 	2) tests.rest

-Steps to Implement Makaia for your instance
+Steps to Implement Makaia for your instance:

 1) Download https://github.com/Dhanakesavan/Makaia
 2) Extract to your workspace